alfazet/advent-of-code/README.md

 # Advent of Code
-My solutions to AoC problems
+Some solutions to [Advent of Code](https://adventofcode.com) problems.